0Reab/Arma-Reforger-enfusion-scripts/README.md

 # Arma-Reforger-enfusion-scripts
-My collection of scripts for arma refoger.
+My collection of Enfusion scripts for Arma Refoger mods.